aishsharma/Ideas/README.md

 thing so you only need to run one of them.

 To start the site, go into the src folder and run any one of the "run" files.
-You can now navigate to the http://localhost:8080
+You can now navigate to http://localhost:8080 in your browser to access the site.

 If you don't want to run it in a virtual environment, simply edit the batch/powershell files appropriately.